 Camect records video continuously.
-We don’t support battery-operated models because continuous video recording will run down your batteries rapidly.
-If you have a battery-operated camera and know the local video streaming url, you may still add such a camera to Camect manually.
+We don’t recommend battery-operated models because continuous video recording will run down your batteries rapidly.
+However, you can use a battery-operated Arlo camera with Camect if you wish.
+If you have another brand of battery-operated camera and know the local video streaming url, you may still add such a camera to Camect manually.

 No. Your video is encrypted while in transit.
 It travels directly from your Camect Home recorder to your viewing device, without passing through any other computer that decrypts it.
 (This is in contrast to most cloud-based services, where your video is available unencrypted on the cloud server that hosts your content.)

-We’re confident that most of you would rather not have yet another password to remember, and we’d rather know as little about you as we can — so we’d rather not store a password for you.
-You prove your identity to Google, and then Google vouches for you to Camect Go.
+Most of you would rather not have yet another password to remember, and we’d rather know as little about you as we can — so we’d rather not store a password for you in our cloud servers.

-You are allowing Google to tell us your email address, and to share some very limited profile information (such as your profile picture) with us.
-Camect isn’t allowed to access or modify any information in your Google account.
+You are allowing your cloud provider (e.g. Google) to tell us your email address, and to share some very limited profile information (such as your profile picture) with us.
+Camect isn’t allowed to access or modify any information in your cloud account.

-If you enable sync’ing of alert videos to a Google drive account, you are separately allowing Camect to create a directory on your Google drive, and to add and delete files in that directory.
-(This is not granted when you sign in with Google.
-You’ll be asked to permit if you try to use it, and you can configure sync’ing to use the Google drive of a google user other than the user you sign in as.)
+If you enable sync’ing of alert videos to a Google drive account, you are separately asked to allow Camect to create a directory on your Google drive, and to add and delete files in that directory.
+(This is not granted when you sign in.
+You’ll be asked to permit if you try to use it.)

 - Hackers can probe your cameras and will be able to access them if they know your password.